COURSE TITLE:

 Here we go!
 If you have not already, it is time to sign up for your accounts!
 I say accounts as there are a bunch of really good ones out there.
 As of this writing, my favorites (in order) are:

-All are free and all have paid versions.
+All are free, and all have paid versions.
 So far, the free versions appear to meet our needs.
+However, I do find myself paying for Claude now, as it has some really nice advanced features.

 Additional Notes:

-Google Gemini should already be there ready to go on your personal account if you have a Gmail account.
+Google Gemini should already be there, ready to go on your personal account if you have a Gmail account.
 If you have the school version, it might not be activated.
 That is likely a decision each district makes on its own.
-In other words, you will probably only find Google Gemini on your personal account.
+In other words, you might only find Google Gemini on your personal account.

 The same situation should apply to Microsoft CoPilot as well